sodavinchheng/sodavinchheng/README.md

 ### ☁️ **Multi-Cloud Experience**

-- Deployment and scaling on AWS and Google Cloud Platform
+- Deployment and scaling on AWS, Google Cloud Platform, and Firebase
-- Database management across PostgreSQL and MySQL
+- Database management across PostgreSQL, MySQL, and Firebase Firestore
 - Cloud storage solutions and serverless architectures
+- Real-time applications with Firebase Realtime Database and Cloud Functions
 - Infrastructure as Code and containerization with Docker

+### 🔄 **DevOps & CI/CD**

+- Automated deployment pipelines with GitHub Actions
+- Containerization and orchestration with Docker and Kubernetes
+- Automated testing integration and quality gates
+- Monitoring, logging, and alerting for production systems

 ---